GuhGoblin/MinimumWageRat/README.md

 Hey I am Ryan.
 I am new to coding and the tech world.
 I love linux a lot and am learning C. Have a good day.

-If you need to contact me just DM on discord @guhgoblin
+If you need to contact me just DM me on discord @guhgoblin

 <!---
 MinimumWageRat/MinimumWageRat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.